stablecog/mixpanel-to-posthog/README.md

 Download the latest [Release](https://github.com/stablecog/sc-mp-to-ph/releases) for your system.

-Simply run it with, `./migrator` or `./migrator.exe` if using windows.
+Simply run it with, `./mixpanel-to-posthog` or `./mixpanel-to-posthog.exe` if using windows.

+## Recommended flow

+The best way we found to migrate data is to do the following.

+1. Select all columns from mixpanel users
+2. Export as csv
+3. Import the users
+4. Disable GeoIP app from Posthog (if enabled)
+5. Migrate events
+6. Re-enable GeoIP app on Posthog (if desired)

 ## Import Users

 The mixpanel Web UI allows exporting users as csv format.
 Select all columns, all users, get a .csv file.

-Run `./migrator -users-csv-file /path/to/users-export.csv` to load all users into mixpanel
+Run `./mixpanel-to-posthog -users-csv-file /path/to/users-export.csv` to load all users into mixpanel

 ## Usage (Import Events)

-Just run without any parameters.
+Just run without any parameters:

+`./mixpanel-to-posthog` or `./mixpanel-to-posthog.exe` if using windows.

 ## Check us out